polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-parachain/prepare-relay-chain.md

     !!! note
         You need to specify this identifier to enable other nodes to connect.
 In this case, the `Local node identity` is `12D3KooWG393uX82rR3QgDkZpb7U8StzuRx9BQUXCvWsP1ctgygp`.

 4. Open a new terminal and start the second validator using the `bob` account.
-The command is similar to the command used to start the first node, with a few crucial differences
+The command is similar to the command used to start the first node, with a few crucial differences:

     ```bash
     ./target/release/polkadot \